dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 [!code-csharp[Main](intro/samples/cu/Program.cs)]

-The first time the app is run, the database is created and seeded with test data.
-When the data model is updated, delete the database, update the seed method, and a new seeded DB is created.
-In later tutorials, the database is updated when the data model changes, without deleting and re-creating the DB.
+The first time the app is run, the DB is created and seeded with test data.
+When the data model is updated, delete the DB, update the seed method, and a new seeded DB is created.
+In later tutorials, the DB is updated when the data model changes, without deleting and re-creating the DB.

 <a name="pmc"></a>
 ## Add scaffold tooling